Latest updates

 Ongoing monitoring

-Monitoring results to date has shown that PFAS concentrations in and around the source areas has reduced as a result of remediation.
+Monitoring results to date have shown that PFAS concentrations in and around the source areas have reduced as a result of remediation.
 However, the concentrations of PFAS in the management area remain broadly the same.
 It has taken several decades for PFAS to spread into the management area through groundwater and surface water flows.
 The remedial works are expected to reduce PFAS from leaving the base, and over time this will contribute to the reduction of PFAS in the management area.

-Results are published in an Ongoing Monitoring Interpretive Report and factsheet.
+Results are published in an Ongoing Monitoring Report and factsheet.
 Defence will inform the community if changes to the management approach are required.

 Recent reports and factsheets